 Palm Indu5try is a skater operated outfit based out of Southern California.
 They’re seeking to tastefully display your quiver with their universal board stand.

 For this review, we’re going over the single board stand but Palm Indu5try has multiple models and even custom options available.
 If you’re looking to store a large number of decks, reach out to them and they’ll get you sorted.
+The board stands can fit most longboards, skateboards, and penny boards–definitely the ones we ride.

 The single stand ships partially assembled in a large USPS flat rate box.
 It includes the rack, base, hardware, tools and assembly instructions.
 The stand we received works well and looks great.
 There are some shortcomings but Palm Indu5try has addressed these in later versions.